jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 <br />
 <sup>8</sup>Windows requires the [HEVC video extension from Microsoft Store](https://apps.microsoft.com/detail/9nmzlz57r3t7).
 Linux requires system ffmpeg for support.
 <br />
-<sup>9</sup>Some Linux distributions have improperly packaged Firefox builds, which results in H264 not being available.
+<sup>9</sup>Some Linux distributions provide a Firefox package that do not have H264 support, causing transcoding to be required.
+You may need to install additional packages on these system.
+The most obvious symptom is Jellyfin attempting to transcode to VP9.

 [Format Cheatsheet:](https://en.wikipedia.org/wiki/MPEG-4#MPEG-4_Parts)